 The best way to pay back student loans

-Step 1: Implement the debt avalanche
+Step 1: Implement the debt avalanche strategy

 Here’s an example:

 |Student Loan #1||$7,000||5%|